HotPocketHPE/mhguide/README.md

 ## Heavy Bowgun

 Heavy Bowgun is the Light Bowgun's bulkier sibling, trading mobility and ammo efficiency for sheer damage potential.

+With HBG, positioning is key!
+Sheathing and movement are slow, so you will have to stay out of dangerous zones in advance.

 # Hunting Fundamentals